Méditations sur le Mystère de la Sainte Trinité

 Méditations sur le Mystère de la Sainte Trinité (French: "Meditations on the Mystery of the Holy Trinity") is a suite for organ by Olivier Messiaen.
 The Méditations were composed from 1967 to 1969 at Messiaen's house in Pétichet.

-Premiere

 The first private performance of the piece took place in Paris on November 8, 1971, at the Sainte-Trinité.
 Messiaen gave the first public performance on March 20, 1972, at the National Shrine of the Immaculate Conception in Washington, D.C.

 Structure

 The work comprises nine untitled meditations ranging from 3 to 10 minutes long each.
 A complete performance of the whole composition is around 75 minutes long.
 Prior to each movement, Messiaen describes the musical content and its symbolism.

 Meditation No. 1

 The first piece presented in this composition is sometimes called "Le Père des étoiles" (The Father of Stars).
 It is long and varied, marked Lent at the beginning of the piece.
 Its structure can be broken down as follows: